alidaghighi/dcvalidator/README.md

 <br />
 **********************************************************************************************************

-## How to use it
-Just go [HERE](http://160.85.252.231:3000/) and enjoy!

-## How to make it better
+## How to make it better and use it!
-Make sure you have node.JS, npm, yarn, python 3, pip on your machine.
+Make sure you have node.JS, npm, yarn, python3, pip3 on your machine.
 <br />Then follow these steps:
 <br />
 <b>